by John Ellis

 I understand that the viewing of pornography is a growing problem among Christian women, but my objective with this article is mainly directed at fathers and sons.

 For two summers in high school, I worked at a large Christian, youth camp.
 The camp had a swimming pool that was the highlight of many campers.
 Like many fundamentalist institutions, this camp had separate swimming times for boys and girls, and the pool had a high wooden fence that prevented people from being able to see inside.
 The kitchen and dining hall where I worked was across the street from the pool.
-In the afternoons, many of co-workers (all teenage boys) could be found hanging out in the upstairs dining room.
+In the afternoons, many of my co-workers (all teenage boys) could be found hanging out in the upstairs dining room.
 From that room, one could see over the pool’s fence.
-Flash forward over a decade to when I was bartending at a large nightclub in Florida, and guy’s desire to see women in swimsuits was no different.
+Flash forward over a decade to when I was bartending at a large nightclub in Florida, and guys’ desire to see women in swimsuits was no different.
 The club would frequently host swimsuit competitions.
 My male co-workers went to great lengths to convince all of our female coworkers to participate in the contest.
-They wanted almost nothing more than to see their “friends” in basically nothing more than their underwear.
+They desired almost nothing more than to see their “friends” in basically nothing more than their underwear.
 How do I know that?
 Because we talked about it.
 Add in the familiarity of friends and acquaintances, and lust deepens.
-Those two anecdotes, and I could provide many, many, many more, serve to underline stats like the Swimsuit Issue being the top-seller.
+Those two anecdotes, and I could provide many, many, many more, serve to underline stats like the Swimsuit Issue being the top-seller for SI.
 Men wanting to look at women in their swimsuits is not limited to a small, sexually-oppressed demographic; it’s widespread.
 That is a fact.

 This is an issue (women’s dress) that requires nuance and a level of sensitivity that I admit that I may not possess (maybe I do).
 Whether or not I do possess that sensitivity, fleshing out the issue in a way that honors God, speaks truth, and doesn’t lay unnecessary or undeserved guilt on women is beyond the scope of this article.
 One thought, though – men lust after women who are fully dressed in a manner that is deemed modest by the strictest of fundamentalist Christian colleges.
 That fact (that men can be prone to lust regardless of how the woman is dressed) should highlight how deep and insidious the problem of lust actually is.